ShaMan123/react-native-math-view/README.md

 ## WIP V3

 A react native view used to easily display and handle math.
+The library doesn't use `WebView`.

 | Launch Test | Example App |
 | --- | --- |